Pyomo/pyomo/doc/OnlineDocs/installation.rst

 also have conditional dependencies on a variety of third-party Python packages including but not limited to: numpy, scipy, sympy, networkx, openpxl, pyodbc, xlrd, pandas, matplotlib, pymysql, pyro4, and pint.
+Pyomo extensions that require any of these packages will generate an error message for missing dependencies upon use.

-Many of these packages are already distributed with Anaconda.
+Many of the conditional dependencies are already distributed with Anaconda.
 You can check which Python packages you already have installed using the command ``conda list`` or ``pip list``.
 Additional Python packages may be installed as needed.